 ECSS-Q-ST-70-01_0500234

-The C&CCP shall contain: a summary of cleanliness requirements, relevant for the system or hardware and eventual sub assemblies, as given in CRS or dedicated analysis.
+The C&CCP shall contain a summary of cleanliness requirements, relevant for the system or hardware and eventual sub-assemblies, as given in CRS or dedicated analysis.

 Example of such requirements are MOC, PAC, and during the different phases on ground and in-flight.